More people are getting boosters than new Covid-19 vaccinations. And others could soon become eligible for an additional shot - KTVZ

 “And the availability of these authorized boosters is important for continued protection against Covid-19 disease,” she added.
 “The actions we have taken … help address this waning immunity.”

-Young children are still not eligible for even their first doses, but experts say their protection will be key to bringing the pandemic under control.
+Younger children are still not eligible for even their first doses, but their protection will be key to bringing the pandemic under control, experts have said.

-Currently, only adolescents as young as 12 are eligible for vaccines, but data has been submitted to the FDA for doses for children 5-11.
+Currently, only adolescents as young as 12 are eligible for vaccines, but data has been submitted to the FDA for doses for children 5 to 11.

-About 28 million children 5-11 could soon become eligible to get vaccinated against Covid-19 if the FDA authorizes shots for this age group and if the CDC recommends it.
+About 28 million children 5 to 11 could soon become eligible to get vaccinated if the FDA authorizes shots for this age group and if the CDC recommends it.

-Getting most children vaccinated against Covid-19 will “play a major role” in slowing the spread of disease and pushing the nation closer to herd immunity, Dr. Anthony Fauci said Wednesday.
+Getting most children vaccinated against Covid-19 will “play a major role” in slowing the spread of disease, Dr. Anthony Fauci said Wednesday.

 “In the era of Delta, children get infected as readily as adults do.
 And they transmit the infection as readily as adults do.
 We may not appreciate that, because about 50% of the infections in children are asymptomatic,” Fauci told a White House Covid-19 briefing.